Nursing - Prelicensure BSN

-Students who started a nursing program at another institution and wish to transfer in the sophomore or junior nursing class will be evaluated on an individual basis.
+Students who started a nursing program at another institution and wish to transfer in the sophomore or junior nursing class will be evaluated by the nursing program on an individual basis.
 Students in this situation will only be considered for admission if they have completed at least one nursing lab or clinical course from another nursing program.
-The Nursing Program Coordinator will review all transcripts for congruency with the Stockton Nursing curriculum.
-Comparable nursing courses will be accepted if the student was enrolled in an accredited and fully approved nursing program and earned at least a B in all nursing and science courses.
-An overall B average is also required.
-A letter from the Dean of the students former Nursing program stating that the student left the program in good standing is required.
-Transfer is based on seat availability in the appropriate class.
-Applications must be submitted by December 15 for admission in either January or September of the following year.
+Comparable nursing courses will be accepted if the student was enrolled in an accredited nursing program and earned at least a B in all nursing and science courses.
+A GPA of a B and a letter from the Dean of the Nursing stating that the student left the program in good standing is required.
+Transfer is based on seat availability.
 Students who meet requirements are not guaranteed admission.

 The baccalaureate degree in nursing at Stockton University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC, 20001 (http://www.ccneaccreditation.org)